 What do you get using modern technologies:

-Unique buying advantage: The technology platform various stakeholders from various industries together into one platform and it creates a huge user base and target audience for other industries.
+Unique buying advantage: The technology platform has various stakeholders from various industries together into one platform and it creates a huge user base and target audience for other industries.
 It will give unique buying advantages.
-For example, in the integrated platform, a small transporter can take control of the platform to procure accessories and spare parts at a reduced price while reducing on his operational costs.
+For example, in the integrated platform, a small transporter can take control of the platform to procure accessories and spare parts at a reduced price while reducing his operational costs.

 The SaaS model with benefits: With the SaaS model, it is easy to bring together various segments into one platform that can help channel the demands created at one point to match the supply created at the other point.
 For example, the platform created using SaaS can help small and medium transporters as well as cater to managed services at the same time.